usnistgov/ndn-dpdk/iface/ethface/README.md

 This package implements Ethernet faces using DPDK ethdev as transport.

 **EthFace** type represents an Ethernet face.
-FaceId is randomly assigned from the range 0x1000-0x1FFF.
-Locator has the following fields:
+Its Locator has the following fields:

 * *Scheme* is set to "ether".
 * *Port* is the port name as presented by DPDK.